- Optimizely X Web Experimentation

 - Run experiments that change the same element across multiple pages

-You can use URL Targeting to test variations on a single element that's on every page of your site or on multiple pages, like a navigation bar or a footer.
+You can use pages to test variations on a single element that's on every page of your site or on multiple pages, like a navigation bar or a footer.
 Visitors navigating across your site will continue to see the same variation of the element.

 This article walks you through how to change elements that appear on multiple pages of your site.

 Before you start, make sure the element has a unique ID in your code.
 This ensures that the correct element is modified, regardless of the page layout.

 Create an experiment on one page that contains the element you want to change.
 You'll use this page as a template, so you don't need to load the other pages that contain the element.